Over time, every business grows, eveolves and adapts to market challenges, new opportunities and customer trends.

 Christmas.
 A time for rest, relaxation and switching off.
 Or for many business owners, it's the time for re-igniting the flame.
 For coming up with new ideas.
 And for jumping into the new year with fire in your belly (and too many mince pies).

-Over the festive season, we set aside a few days to work on our own website strategy.
-By this point, Beyond had been successfully running since March 2019 without a website (the irony!) so we knew it was time we got that fixed.
+Over the festive season of 2019, we set aside a few days to work on Beyond's website strategy.
+By this point, Beyond had been successfully running since March of that year, without a website (the irony!) so we knew it was time we got that fixed.

-We knew exactly what we wanted to achieve but it wasn’t possible in just a couple of days.
+We knew exactly what we wanted to achieve but it wasn’t possible in those5 hazy days between Christmas and new year when everyone forgets what day of the week it is!
 The strategy, user experience, content writing, design, animation, photography, videography and development would take months, as does any sizeable website project, and we just didn’t have this, especially with new client projects starting back up in the new year.

-For these reasons, we opted for an MVP approach, launching a landing page style website for the turn of the new year.
+For these reasons, we opted for an MVP approach, launching a simple landing page for the turn of the new year.

 The evolution of our MVP website